hammadxcm/discord-hk/docs/bot-integrations.md

    Virtual Pet System:
      - Adopt and care for pets
      - Feed and play with pets
-     - Pet battles and competition
+     - Pet battles and competitions